Sponsored by American National

 Retirement planning once focused on saving and investing.
 Today, protecting those savings from inflation, taxes, market volatility and rising costs is just as important.

-Retirement planning once focused on saving and investing as much as possible during your working years.
 But today, building a nest egg is only part of the equation.
 Protecting the savings you have accumulated is becoming just as important as growing them.

 Several forces are reshaping retirement planning.
-Longer life expectancies mean savings may need to last decades.
+Longer life expectancies mean savings might need to last decades.
 Inflation continues to raise the cost of everyday expenses, while market volatility can quickly reduce portfolio values.
 At the same time, rising health care costs and shifting tax policies can quietly erode retirement income.

 From just $107.88 $24.99 for Kiplinger Personal Finance